 We value a respectful and supportive workplace culture.
 St Vincent’s Hospital Ethos Program is designed to support you in speaking up when you feel workplace behaviour is below standard.

-St Vincent's has a proud and long history of a structured Mentor program, whereby Interns are matched with existing Junior Medical Staff (usually PGY3+) with similar clinical background and interests.
-This mentor/mentee relationship is to act as an additional support to assist your transition into Internship; they are someone to share their pearls of wisdom, lived experiences, or that you can ask questions over a coffee and catch up.
+St Vincent's has a proud and long history of a structured Intern Mentor program, whereby Interns are matched with existing Junior Medical Staff (usually PGY3+) with similar clinical background and interests.
+This mentor/mentee relationship acts as an additional support to assist your transition into Internship; they are someone to share their pearls of wisdom, lived experiences, or that you can ask questions over a coffee and catch up.

 Employees at St Vincent’s Hospital have access to AccessEAP, an employee assistance program for both staff and their immediate families to assist with personal, family and work related issues.
-This free external service provides access to qualified and experienced counsellors.
+This free external service provides access to qualified and experienced counsellors and is fully confidential.